briansegs/fsnd-casting-project/readme.md

 This is my capstone project for full stack development nanodegree in udacity.
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies. you can check it live on **Heroku** [here](https://fsnd-casting-project.herokuapp.com/)

+The motivation behind this project is to act as an Executive Producer within this company and create a system to simplify and streamline my process.

 ## Getting Started

 ### Pre-requisites and Local Development